-The COVID-19 pandemic resulted in us facing a number of new challenges in our audits.
+The COVID-19 pandemic resulted in us facing several new challenges in our audits.
 This ranged from how we operate as a team to plan and complete the audit, to how we interact with our clients to obtain the necessary audit evidence and execute specific audit procedures such as completing physical inventory counts.